PluieElectrique/fimfic-comment-tweaks/README.md

 * Expanded quote links are grayed out
 * When there are multiple quote links in an child comment, the link to the parent comment is underlined
-* Removed 150ms delay to show comment when hovering over quote link
+* Reduced 150ms delay to show comment when hovering over quote link to 85ms
 * Comments shown on hover are the full width of the comment list (as opposed to the width of their parent comment)

 ### Mobile